momentum-morehouse/immersive-curriculum/w7-ruby/day2/homework/questionbox_day1.md

 - Allow questions to have answers.
 - Allow unauthenticated users to view questions and answers.
 - Have registration and login.
 Every question and answer will be associated with a user.
-- Allows an authenticated user to create a question or answer an existing question.
+- Allow an authenticated user to create a question or answer an existing question.
--

 On the second day, your application should:

-- Send a welcome email when a new user signs up.
+- Send an email to a user when someone posts an answer to a question.
 - Paginate the index of questions with [Kaminari](https://github.com/kaminari/kaminari)
+- Allow a user to upload a profile photo
-- Allow the original author of the question to mark an answer as correct.
+- Allow the original author of the question to mark an answer as accepted.

 ### Added features if you have time
 - Use AJAX to update the page when a user submits an answer to a question.